 Voting Your Shares.
-You may vote your shares via the Internet, by telephone, by mail or in person at the Annual Meeting.
-If you vote via the Internet, by telephone or in person at the Annual Meeting, you do not need to mail in a proxy card.
+You may vote your shares before the Annual Meeting via the Internet, by telephone, or by mail.
+You may vote your shares during the Annual Meeting by participating in the live webcast at www.virtualshareholdermeeting.com/ODP2020.
+If you vote by any of these methods, you do not need to mail in a proxy card.
 If you choose to use the Internet or telephone to vote, you must do so by 11:59 p.m.
-Eastern Daylight Time on May , 2020, the day before our Annual Meeting takes place.
+Eastern Daylight Time on May 10, 2020, the day before our Annual Meeting takes place.